grassdeerdeer/PDE-Solver/README.md

 <a id="heat"></a>
 #### Heat Equation
 The heat equation describes how heat (or temperature) diffuses through a given region over time.
+The heat equation is widely used to model heat conduction in **materials**, analyze thermal performance in **electronics**, predict temperature changes in **natural environments**, and understand temperature distributions in **medical imaging**.

 Its general form is:

 $$
 \frac{\partial u}{\partial t} = \alpha \Delta u